Omexae/efrei-2023-st2-tst-prj/log.md

 | 21  | :heavy_check_mark: | 06/12/22 | No SQL Injections                                 |                                                                         |
 | 22  | :heavy_check_mark: | 06/12/22 | Postman endpoint check                            | Serve checks present for employee form                                  |

+## Remarks

+This first sequence was the moment where we learned how to use "issues" tab in github.
+Trying to find bugs in the website with the blackbox way was also interesting because it is not something we ara accustomed to.

+# Sequence 2

 ## Running test 2

 | id  | status             | date     | title                                             | comment                                                                 |